binamracode/100DaysOfCode/README.md

 ## Day 21 -  Sign In Section
 [![Sign In Section](https://i.postimg.cc/L6JH55TZ/image.png)](https://postimg.cc/w7dKb6n6)
 This is super simple Sign in Form made with HTML and CSS.
 I tried it as my practice and did not add much beautiful looks.
 Feel free to help me to improve it.
 It is responsive too.
 You can see in codepen [here](https://codepen.io/binamra/full/abBENWe)

+## Day 22, 23, 24 - ePaste
+This is made by me in 3 days.
+It is my 3 days project.
+It is simple project made with Django and Python with authentication, dasbhoard, backend and feature for putting your texts with links with password protected.
+Feel free to provide me suggestions for this.